Updated · Dec 03, 2022

 Cisco Firepower Next-Generation Firewall

-Cisco owned 14.1% of the global security appliance market in Q4, 2018.
-Their next-gen firewall prides itself with its complete-spectrum threat protection.
-(Meaning – before, during and after an attack.)
+Cisco's next-gen firewall prides itself on its complete-spectrum threat protection.
+(Meaning - before, during and after an attack.)

 What’s even cooler is the company claims their NGFW can detect an infection in less than a day.